practicalcomputerscience/MicrobenchmarkGPHLlanguages/80 - language dependencies/README.md

 Chapel | C++ for LLVM and clang | see at [Building From Source](https://chapel-lang.org/docs/usingchapel/QUICKSTART.html#building-from-source)
 Clojure | Clojure's core for the JVM is written exclusively in [Java](https://github.com/clojure/clojure/tree/master/src/jvm/clojure), while the [core Clojure language](https://github.com/clojure/clojure/blob/master/src/clj/clojure/core.clj) is then exclusively written in Clojure, so it's partly self-hosting | the Java compiler itself is completely self-hosting since the late 90ies at least, see below at [Java](#java)
 Common Lisp (SBCL) | self-hosting; an ANSI-compliant Common Lisp implementation is needed for compilation | see at https://www.sbcl.org/getting.html
-Crystal | bootstrapping by using an older version of the Crystal compiler; otherwise self-hosting since 2013; LLVM is still needed; the Crystal compiler was originally written in Ruby | see at https://crystal-lang.org/install/from_sources/
+Crystal | bootstrapping by using an older version of the Crystal compiler; self-hosting since 2013; LLVM is still needed; the Crystal compiler was originally written in Ruby | see at https://crystal-lang.org/install/from_sources/
 Fortran (GNU) | C for gcc | for GCC see: https://ftp.gnu.org/gnu/gcc/ FreeBASIC | self-hosting with the help of the [GNU Binutils](https://www.gnu.org/software/binutils/) | see at https://www.freebasic.net/
 Gleam | Rust and Erlang (BEAM) | see at https://gleam.run/getting-started/installing/#installing-gleam; the Erlang compiler _erlc_ is written in Erlang, a language which started "as a modified prolog": https://www.erlang.org/faq/academic.html#idp33045264